SerenityOS/serenity/Base/usr/share/man/man5/SystemServer.md

 [Terminal]
 User=anon

-# Set up a socket at /tmp/portal/lookup; once a connection attempt
+# Set up a socket named 'lookup'; once a connection attempt
 # is made spawn the LookupServer as user anon with a low priority.
 # If it exits or crashes, repeat.
 [LookupServer]
-Socket=/tmp/portal/lookup
+Socket=lookup
 Lazy=1
 Priority=low
 KeepAlive=1